raisercostin/sekyll/README.md

-The sample site generated in `master` branch: http://raisercostin.org/sekyll/
+The sample site generated in `master` branch: http://raisercostin.org/sekyll A second sample is at http://raisercostin.gitlab.io/sekyll

 # Sekyll